 Network connectivity issues: check that your internet connection is working.
 Try restarting your router and verifying with your internet service provider that incoming or outgoing connections on port 65002 are allowed

-Firewall blocking SSH: A firewall, antivirus or network security settings could be preventing the SSH connection from being established.
+Firewall blocking SSH: A firewall, antivirus, or network security settings could be preventing the SSH connection from being established.
 Double-check all the related settings to ensure connections on port 65002 are allowed

 Your hosting's IP is temporarily inaccessible due to a DDoS attack or a server maintenance

-Unfinished Processes
+Unfinished processes

 If you are experiencing unexpected termination of commands or processes after successfully connecting via SSH, it is important to check your Order Usage.
 This is because each action on SSH utilizes the resources of your hosting plan, and if there are insufficient resources available, the process will fail.
 To resolve this issue, you can either explore alternative methods to achieve your desired outcome or consider upgrading your hosting plan.